frankyeh/DSI-Studio-Website/doc/how_tractography_works.md

-# How Tractography Really Works: Four Myths and How to Get Better Results
+# Practical Tips for Tractography: Common Pitfalls and What to Watch For

-Diffusion MRI tractography is the only widely available noninvasive method for mapping white-matter pathways in the living human brain.
-It is also easy to over-interpret.
+Diffusion MRI tractography is a powerful noninvasive way to study white-matter pathways in the living human brain, but it is also easy to over-interpret.
+The suggestions below summarize how I usually think about tractography when choosing a method, checking a result, or deciding how much confidence to place in a pathway.

-The most important idea is simple:
+The most useful starting point is simple:

 > **Diffusion MRI estimates local directional information.
 Tractography uses that local information to infer long-range pathways.**